 “With the exception of the Trump Administration, the world sees annexation as a direct violation of international law and conventions,” according to the PGGP petition.
 “Even if certain states will be cowed into silence and turn a deaf ear to the Palestinians’ call for justice, the United States should not.”

 “The crisis in Israel and Palestine is reaching a perilous inflection point,” Bishop John Harvey Taylor of the Diocese of Los Angeles told The News.
 “Those who promote freedom and security for all in the region are finding less and less ground to stand on as leaders in Jerusalem and Washington methodically undermine the two-state solution.
-If Israel annexes settlement territory on the West Bank, the next step would annexing land where Arab Palestinians live.
+If Israel annexes settlement territory on the West Bank, the next step would be annexing land where Arab Palestinians live.
 Annexation of territory without giving all residents the immediate right to vote in Israeli elections would be a step down the road to apartheid.
-I invite all who want peace with justice to speak up for the two-state solution by signing the position.”
+I invite all who want peace with justice to speak up for the two-state solution by signing the petition.”

 A proposed peace plan, unveiled in January 2020 and brokered by the president’s son-in-law, Jared Kushner, supports continued annexation.
 It was rejected by Palestinian leadership.
 As recently as May 13, U.S. Secretary of State Mike Pompeo visited Jerusalem in a show of support for the Israeli government.

 The Rev. Mae Elise Cannon, executive director of Churches for Middle East Peace (CMEP) said, “the big concern has been the growth of Israeli settlers in Palestine territories.
 It has been exponential.
-There are more than half a million settlements in East Jerusalem and the West Bank.”
+There are more than half a million settlers in East Jerusalem and the West Bank.”

 CMEP, founded in part by The Episcopal Church 36 years ago, represents 30 Christian denominations.
 The organization has launched a 48-day campaign, “Churches Against Annexation” because, Cannon said, the Israeli government actions ultimately “will mean the death of the two-state solution.”